arthurprevot/yaetos/README.md

     python yaetos/sql_job.py  --sql_file=jobs/examples/ex1_full_sql_job.sql

 It will run locally, taking the inputs from a job registry file (`jobs_metadata_local.yml`) at [these lines](conf/jobs_metadata_local.yml#L1-L4), transform them based on this [ex1_full_sql_job.sql](jobs/examples/ex1_full_sql_job.sql) using sparkSQL engine, and dump the output [here](conf/jobs_metadata_local.yml#L5).
-To run that same sql example on an AWS cluster, add a `-d` (TODO: check) argument in the command line above.
+To run the same sql example on an AWS cluster, add `--deploy=EMR` to the same command line above.
 In that case, inputs and outputs will be taken from S3 at [these locations](conf/jobs_metadata.yml#L1-L5) from the jobs_metadata file.
 If you don't have a cluster available, it will create one and terminate it after the job is finished.
 You can see the status on the job process in the "steps" tab of your AWS EMR web page.

 To run an ETL that showcases manipulation of a spark dataframes, more flexible than the sql example above, run this frameworked pyspark example [ex1_frameworked_job.py](jobs/examples/ex1_frameworked_job.py) with this: